 Prince William Sound (PWS) Pacific herring (Clupea pallasii) population estimates are generated annually by Herring Research and monitoring (HRM) team with a Bayesian age-structure-assessment (BASA) model.
 The model inputs include aerial surveys of mile-days of spawn (total number of miles of spawn observed each spring), acoustic surveys of spawning biomass, age-sex-size, historical egg deposition, and disease prevalence data.
 The PWS surveys used by the model are conducted each spring.
 The survey area covers traditional spawning regions within Prince William Sound and occasional surveys in the Kayak Island area, although Kayak Island is not included in the inputs to the BASA model.

 Figure 1.
 Mile-days of milt in Prince William Sound based on aerial surveys and biomass estimates from acoustic surveys.
-Includes preliminary results of the 2020 survey from Alaska Department of Fish and Game.
+Includes preliminary results of the 2021 survey from the Alaska Department of Fish and Game.

 Figure 2.
 Weight and length at age data collected by ADF&G. In 2019, so few fish age 6 and greater were caught that the length data for those ages is questionable.

 Figure 3.
 Two techniques used to quantify VHS antibody levels observed by the disease researchers.